sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 (default) – Employees see the First Run webpage.
 -   1 – Employees don't see the First Run webpage.

 <p style="margin-left: 20px">Most restricted value is 1.

+<a href="" id="browser-preventlivetiledatacollection"></a>**Browser/PreventLiveTileDataCollection**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether Microsoft can collect information to create a Live Tile when pinning a site to Start from Microsoft Edge.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Microsoft servers will be contacted if a site is pinned to Start from Microsoft Edge.
+-   1 (default) – Microsoft servers will not be contacted if a site is pinned to Start from Microsoft Edge.

+<p style="margin-left: 20px">Most restricted value is 1.